Gedanken Experiments of Entanglement in Particle Physics: Interactions, Operators and Bell Inequalities in Flavor Space: Abstract

 \section{Abstract}

-In this article we explore ideas from quantum entanglement which can be meaningfully formulated and tested in the collider environment.
-We propose Bell-type inequalities as operator-level diagnostics of quantum incompatibility in particle-physics systems.
-We construct flavor operators associated with mass identification, flavor change, and charged-current weak mixing which arise from fundamental interactions in the Standard Model.
-We treat these interactions as alternative measurement settings in a Gendanken experiment.
-For entangled two-particle states, these operators generate nontrivial correlations that violate Bell-type bounds, excluding non-contextual local descriptions under the stated assumptions.
-These violations arise from the algebraic structure of the operators rather than from kinematic correlations or exotic dynamics.
+We propose Bell-type inequalities by constructing flavor operators associated with mass identification, flavor change, and charged-current weak mixing which arise from fundamental interactions in the Standard Model.
+We treat these interactions as measurement settings in a Gedanken experiment.
+For entangled two-particle states, the measurement outcomes of these flavor operators exhibit correlations that violate a Bell-type inequality under the stated assumptions, showing that our result probes contextuality and incompatibility of interaction-defined observables.
 We discuss how the predicted correlation patterns may be probed with experimental data, clarifying the scope and limitations of Bell-type reasoning in particle physics.